Bigscity-VecCity/VecCity/README.md

 </p>
 </div>

-Official repository of under review paper ["*VecCity*: A Taxonomy-Based Library for Electronic Map Entity Representation Learning"](https://arxiv.org/pdf/2306.11443.pdf).
+Official repository of under review paper "*VecCity*: A Taxonomy-guided Library for Map Entity Representation Learning".
 Please star, watch and fork our repo for the active updates!

 ## 1. Overview
 <div align="center">